heliumdatacommons/pm_reporting_howto/demodelivery.md

     - Example: "2M.1FullStacks-Helium.md"
 4) Add the appropriate links to the demo/code/video/etc, and a description of the demo in the new .md.
 Then scroll down and click **Commit changes**.
 5) Finally, link the new .md file you just created to the internal/phase-1/index.md markdown file.
-    - After navigating to the index.md file (it is one of the files listed in the phase-1 folder), Click the pencil icon (:pencil2:) to **Edit** this file
+    - After navigating to the index.md file (it is one of the files listed in the phase-1 folder), Click the pencil icon (:pencil:) to **Edit** this file
     - Under the appropriate Demo heading, create a bullet point (* and a space) and type in [Team Helium demo] (Name of the new .md file you just created)
     - Example: * [Team Helium Demo] (2M.1FullStacks-Helium.md)